training4developers/docker-node-mongo-app/README.md

 ## Open an Editor

 Start an editor such as Atom, Sublime or Visual Studio Code, and open the folder to edit the Node.js application.
 When the files in the **www** folder are changed, the website can simply be refreshed in the web browser and the changes should appear.
 If changes are made outside the **www** folder, then the Node.js application will need to be restarted in the Docker container instance.

+## Connect RoboMongo

+Download [RoboMongo](https://robomongo.org/).
+Connect to the database using the following information:

+Host: IP address from above
+Port: 49161

+Authentication is not needed.